Skip to main content

 ALTER DISTRIBUTION RENAME DISTRIBUTION COLUMN

-A metadata-only fix that renames a column in the distribution key of an attached relation.
+A metadata-only fix that renames a column in the distribution key of an attached table.
 This does not execute ALTER TABLE ...
 RENAME COLUMN on PostgreSQL — it only updates the column name stored in SPQR’s distribution metadata.
 The primary use case is fixing a case mismatch between the column name in SPQR metadata and the actual PostgreSQL column.
-Because PostgreSQL normalizes unquoted identifiers to lowercase, attaching a relation with W_ID when the table column is w_id breaks routing: INSERTs fail and SELECTs scatter to all shards.
+Because PostgreSQL normalizes unquoted identifiers to lowercase, attaching a table with W_ID when the table column is w_id breaks routing: INSERTs fail and SELECTs scatter to all shards.
 For composite (multi-column) distribution keys, call this command once per column that needs renaming.

 This command does not have well-defined behavior with concurrent read-write operations.
 Use it during setup or maintenance windows only.